Curvy points, the perimeter, and the complexity of convex toric domains: Domains with no staircases

-Before proving the proposition, we give a proof of Theorem \ref{thm:class}, which utilizes Proposition~\ref{prop:round}
+Before proving the proposition, we give a proof of Theorem \ref{thm:class}, which utilizes Proposition~\ref{prop:round}.

 \begin{proof}[Proof of Theorem \ref{thm:class}] Here, $X_\Omega$ is a smooth convex toric domain.
-If $X_\Omega$ contains a neighborhood of the origin, then $\p^+\Omega$ must be smooth, so either $X_\Omega$ is an ellipsoid or the perimeter of $\p^+\Omega$ is zero.
-If the perimeter of $\p^+\Omega$ is zero, it must have a curvy point, so by Proposition~\ref{prop:round} does not have a staircase.
+If $X_\Omega$ contains a neighborhood of the origin, then $\p^+\Omega$ must be smooth.
+So either $X_\Omega$ is an ellipsoid, or the perimeter $\p^+\Omega$ has a curvy point and there is no staircase by Proposition~\ref{prop:round}.
 If $X_\Omega=E(1,b)$, then by Corollary~\ref{cor:ellip} and work of Cristofaro-Gardiner in \cite{CG2}, $X_\Omega$ has an infinite staircase exactly if it is a ball, a scaling of $E(1,2),$ or a scaling of $E(1,3/2).$

-If $X_\Omega$ does not contain a neighborhood of the origin, then it must have zero perimeter.
-By Proposition~\ref{prop:accum1}, the quadratic equation giving the accumulation point has no real solutions implying that $X_\Omega$ does not have an infinite staircase. \end{proof}
+If $X_\Omega$ does not contain a neighborhood of the origin, then again $\p\Omega$ must have a curvy point, and the claim holds as above. \end{proof}

 We now return to the proof of Proposition \ref{prop:round}, which is based on the following lemma.
 Recall from the discussion after \eqref{eq:E} that the only really relevant obstructive classes $\bE = dL - \sum_{j=1}^N \Tm_j \TE_j - \sum_{i=1}^n m_i E_i$ are ordered, that is $\Tm_1\ge \Tm_2\ge \dots$ and $m_1\ge m_2\ge\dots$.